 There are two types of credit counseling – for-profit and non-profit.
 The difference between the two is how they earn revenue.
-For-profit counseling agencies earn revenue through fees.
-That means their plans tend to be more expensive for the credit user.
+For-profit agencies earn revenue through fees.
+That means their plans tend to be more expensive for the consumer.

 By contrast, non-profit agencies are supported through grant money.
-Credit card companies provide grants non-profit agencies can help their customers get out of debt.
-This means lower fees for the credit user.
-In fact, non-profit agencies offer debt evaluation entirely for free.
-They only apply fees to set up and run a debt management program.
+Credit card companies provide grants to non-profit agencies can help their customers get out of debt.
+This means lower fees for the consumer.
+In fact, non-profit agencies offer a one-time evaluation entirely for free.
+They only apply fees to set up and run a debt management plan.

 How does credit counseling work?
 The nonprofit version.

-One of the problems people encounter with debt is that they don’t know what solutions to use.
+A common problem when people face financial challenges is that they don’t know what solutions to use to overcome them.
 Until you get into debt, you don’t know all the options available to get out of it.

-Certified credit counselors understand all the options available.
+Certified credit counselors understand all the solutions available.
 So, they can help you assess which one is right for your unique financial situation.
-Counseling sessions are usually done over the phone.
+Although you can start the process online by filling out a form detailing your situation, a credit counseling session is usually done over the phone.

-- To start the process, the credit counselor will ask for some basic information.
+To start the process, the counselor will ask for some basic information about your financial situation.
 This includes:

 - Your income

-- Current debts, including secured debts like your mortgage or auto loan
+- Current debts, including secured loans like your mortgage or auto loan

 - Monthly expenses – i.e. groceries, gas, entertainment, subscriptions… everything in your budget